- UCAS course code

 |Unit title||Unit code||Requirement type||Description|

 - BIOL21111 Proteins (Recommended)

 - BIOL21162 Chemistry of Biomolecules (Recommended)

 The unit will introduce students to the range of structures and cellular mechanisms of synthesis of protein-associated glycans.
 We aim for students to gain an understanding of the range of biological roles they play in cell and tissue functions in health and disease, and how these can be investigated.
-We address some challenges that arise in producing glycoprotein therapeutics.

 Students will be able to: